asreview/asreview/docs/source/intro/glossary.rst

 .. glossary::

   Active learning model
-    Active learning model is used to indicate how to select the next :term:`record` to be reviewed by the :term:`user`.
-The model consists of several elements: a feature extraction technique, a classifier, a balance and a query strategy.
+    Active learning model is the combination of four elements: a feature extraction technique, a classifier, a balance, and a query strategy.

   ASReview
     ASReview stands for *Active learning for Systematic Reviews* or